Jewish state: Homeland for the Jewish people

-The 1917 Balfour Declaration, referred to "the establishment in Palestine of a national home for the Jewish people".
-The 1922 Churchill White Paper clarified that "Phrases have been used such as that Palestine is to become 'as Jewish as England is English.'
+The 1917 Balfour Declaration referred to "the establishment in Palestine of a national home for the Jewish people" and the 1922 Churchill White Paper clarified that "Phrases have been used such as that Palestine is to become 'as Jewish as England is English.'
 His Majesty's Government regard any such expectation as impracticable and have no such aim in view.
 They would draw attention to the fact that the terms of the Declaration referred to do not contemplate that Palestine as a whole should be converted into a Jewish National Home, but that such a Home should be founded 'in Palestine.'"